Bears’ offense struggles in opening loss to Packers

 The Bears committed three consecutive penalties on their first drive in the fourth, turning a first-and-10 at the Green Bay 43 into a first-and-40 at the Chicago 27.

-Chicago drove inside the Green Bay 20 in the final minutes, but former Bears safety Adrian Amos intercepted a pass when Trubisky threw into double coverage looking for Robinson in the end zone
+Chicago drove inside the Green Bay 20 in the final minutes, but former Bears safety Adrian Amos intercepted Trubisky when he threw into double coverage looking for Robinson in the end zone.

+“That was a frustrating one,” Trubisky said.
+“I wish I would have had that one back.
+It felt really good when it left my hand and I thought I put it in a good spot for A-Rob.
+Didn’t keep my eyes on the safety long enough.”

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL